Cupertino

 Proactively contact the property owner of Beardon Drive, a housing project considered at risk of converting to market-rate housing, regarding its intent to remain or opt out of the affordable program.

 In the event the project becomes at risk of converting to market-rate housing, the City will work with the property owner or other interested nonprofit housing providers to preserve the eight units.
-In 2019, the owner of Beardon Drive paid off the City's CDBG loan and indicated that the property would continue to operate as affordable housing.
+In 2019, as part of the BMR AHF program, the owner of Beardon Drive paid off the City's CDBG loan and indicated that the 8 units making up the property would continue to operate as affordable housing.

 Ongoing: 2014-2022